zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 ### Cross MFE communication

 If you found one MFE has many communications with another one or communicates with many MFEs, You might rethink your MFE separation.
-A good MFE seperation can reduce commnunication among them, but it can't avoid it.
+A good MFE separation can reduce communication among them, but it can't avoid it.

 Navigation is a common communication, for example, when we click a restaurant card, it will bring us to an order screen.
 We can solve this problem via a router, a common tool in our MFE environment, as mentioned above.